vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 	VkDescriptorSetLayoutBinding camBufferBinding = {};
 	camBufferBinding.binding=  0;
 	camBufferBinding.descriptorCount = 1;
-	// its a uniform buffer binding
+	// it's a uniform buffer binding
 	camBufferBinding.descriptorType = VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER;

 	// we use it from the vertex shader